Am I registered to vote? How to check if you’re not sure

 Am I registered to vote?
-How to check if you can vote in 4 May elections
+How to check if you can vote in today’s local elections

-This week voters across England will head to the polls for a series of local elections.
+Voters across England will head to the polls today for a series of local elections.

 More than 8,000 seats will be contested at 230 councils, with Bedford, Leicester, Mansfield and Middlesbrough among several cities and regions that will choose a new mayor.